 In spontaneously breathing patients, ask them to sniff or take a deep breath.
 The IVC diameter is largest during expiration and smallest during inspiration.
 In ventilated patients, this pattern reverses due to positive pressure: the IVC is largest during inspiration and smallest during expiration.

-💡 Tip: In mechanically ventilated patients, interpretation is more complex.
-IVC distention may occur without clear collapsibility.
+💡 Tip: In mechanically ventilated patients, interpretation is more complex and IVC distention may occur without clear collapsibility.